brsnik/dynamic-dns-in-firewall/README.md

 # Dynamic DNS in Firewall

-Automatically set traffic rules from a Dynamic DNS Domain with Dynamic IP Addresses
+Automatically set traffic rules for Dynamic IP Addresses from a Dynamic DNS Domain

 > Currently only works with `UFW`, but could be easily adapted to `IPTABLES`.
 Feel free to contribute!